 - The cost of conducting such studies is always higher than the retrospective studies and case studies

 Example of prospective study design

-A prospective cohort study was conducted on the role of depression on the development and persistence of adult obesity.
-The investigator selected a group of adolescent students, did some assessment at baseline and than follow up was done after 1 year.
+A prospective cohort study was conducted on the role of depression in the development and persistence of adult obesity.
+The investigator selected a group of adolescent students, did some assessment at baseline and then follow up was done after 1 year.
 The investigator assessed both obesity and depression in adolescents at baseline.
-It was concluded that baseline depression is highly significant cause of the development and persistence of obesity in adolescents.
-It is a known fact that obesity also cause depression so prevention and treatment of both disorders at early age was concluded to be necessary.
+It was concluded that baseline depression is a highly significant cause of the development and persistence of obesity in adolescents.
+It is a known fact that obesity also causes depression so prevention and treatment of both disorders at an early age was concluded to be necessary.